polyformproject/commercial.polyformproject.org/terms.md

 {{#term=renewing}}{{/term=renewing}}
 ## Term and Renewal

-This agreement will continue for one year, and then renew automatically for additional year-long terms.
-Either side can stop this agreement from renewing automatically by giving the other side notice at least sixty calendar days before it would otherwise renew.
+This agreement will continue for one year, and then renew automatically for one year at a time.
+Either side can stop this agreement from renewing by giving notice at least sixty calendar days before it renews again.

 {{#term=month}}
 ## Month-to-Month